monistdavid/KNOWLEDGE/BUSINESS/RESEARCH/IMPORTANT/Scarlett Panda/scarlett panda.md

 Summary
 ===============
     This software helps to write a kid story with a single plot line.
     This software emphasize about reading.

 Questions and Thoughts Based on little RESEARCH
 ===============
-        1.
+    1. what's the pros and cons between scarlett panda created book with regular story book (epic)?
+        Pros
+            a.
+You can create the story book with your own story line, your own characters, names, objects, etc.
+            b.
+You can have many different stories every day.
+(Weak) Cons
+            a.
+The stories are not as good as the regular story book (Epic).
+            b. it cannot read it itself (No audio book yet)
+            c.
+You need to come up with the story plot line yourself.
+            d.